np-overflow/k8s-cms/README.md

 ### Limitations
 What does not work:
 - multiple contests - only supports running one contest at a time
+- printing - hooking up printers to print stuff has not been implemented yet.

 ## Roadmap